Costs of Slips and Falls

 Many of the risks that lead to slip and fall accidents can be reduced or eliminated.
-However, you must first learn how to identify them.
-Once you know what hazards exist, you can decide how to mitigate them.
-There are many good sources of information about identifying and controlling risks that can lead to slips and falls.
-Here are some of them:
+Once you have identified the hazards that exist at your workplace, you can formulate a plan to mitigate them.
+Here are some sources of information about slip-and-fall risks:

-- Your Insurers Many liability and workers compensation insurers offer educational materials to help you prevent trip and fall claims.
+- Your Insurers.
+Many liability and workers compensation insurers offer educational materials that can help you prevent trip-and-fall claims.

-- Your Insurance Agent or Broker Your agent or broker may have the information you need or know where you can get it.
+- Your Insurance Agent or Broker.
+Your agent or broker may have useful information or know where to find it.

-- Government Agencies Two excellent sources of information about preventing workplace slips and falls are the Occupational Safety and Health Administration and the National Institute for Occupational Safety and Health.
+- Government Agencies.
+Two excellent sources of information about preventing workplace slips and falls are OSHA and NIOSH (a division of the CDC).
 Both have websites from which you can download information.
 Some states (such as California) have their own occupational and safety agency that may offer useful information.

 An Ongoing Task